 Rules & Terms

 Please submit your film or video if ALL of the following conditions are met:

-- it is no shorter than 2:00 minutes and no longer than 40:00 minutes including credits (most selected films are 5-25 minutes)
+- it has a minimum duration of at least 2 minutes and a maximum duration of 31 minutes including credits (most selected films are 5-25 minutes)

 - the filmmaker(s) has secured permission to use all copyrighted and trademarked material (music, images, text sources, etc)

 - it has English subtitles if applicable